 The map will only work with the latest browsers - Internet Explorer 9 or above, Firefox or Chrome.

 If you have information to be added to the map, or corrections, please email firstname.lastname@example.org

 One of the many historical projects currently being undertaken by KHA invovles checking the the old maps of what is now Kosciuszko Park against what can still be physically seen on the ground.
 This process is formally know as "Ground-truthing".

 Craig Doubleday has been plugging away since 2007 as a part of this effort locating signs of the original Kosciuszko road.
 This road was last used in 1909, 101 years ago.
 Below is a part of a progress report.
 The complete report includes photos 3 GPS data files which will hopefully be made publicly available on completion of Craig's project.

 The report is an example of how, with patience and perserverance, it is still possible to locate and record old sites and tracks.
-Any reader interested in joining the ground truthing team is welcome to contact Graham Scully to talk over possible involvement.

 The attached PDF files are maps of the squatter's runs and homesteads from 1885 maps.